 Certain barriers to entry exist in the markets in which we operate, including adequate financial resources, technical expertise, high safety ratings and a proven track record of operational success.
 We compete based upon our industry experience, technical expertise, financial and operational resources, geographic presence, industry reputation, our safety record and customer service.
-While we believe our customers consider a number of factors when selecting a service provider, they award most of their work through a bid process, although our work with PREPA has not been obtained through a formal bid process.
+While we believe our customers consider a number of factors when selecting a service provider, they generally award most of their work through a bid process.
 Consequently, price is often a principal factor in determining which service provider is selected.